 According to the UN, air strikes on an old school in the village of Mansoura, sheltering displaced families also killed 200 more civilians in March.

 Human Rights Watch says "the US has done very little" to compensate those injured by strikes or the families of those injured" and expressed concern about the use of incendiary phosphorous weapons by the US-led coalition within civilian areas.

 So far, 160,000 people in Raqqa have fled their homes.

 What happens if Raqqa is recaptured?

-US sources say that the SDF has given assurances that Syrian Arabs will govern the city when conquered, and that any gains made won’t threaten Syria’s neighbouring country, Turkey.
-Over 200 civilians in Turkey have died at SDF-allied PKK hands in the last year alone, according to Turkey's Interior Ministry.
+US sources say that the SDF has given assurances that Syrian Arabs will govern the city when conquered, and that any gains made won't threaten Syria's neighbouring country, Turkey.
+In Turkey, two hundred and eighty six people, 133 of whom were civilians have died in YPG-allied PKK attacks in the last year alone, according to Turkey's Interior Ministry.

 However Turkey is not convinced.
 It has long called for co-operation with the Syrian opposition fighting faction, the Free Syrian Army (FSA) – rather than the SDF.

 Turkey has refused to take part in the offensive as long as the YPG is involved.
 It is concerned about change in the region's demographics and the YPG taking control over the area.